Automattic/mongoose/docs/queries.md

 <h3 id="sorting"><a href="#sorting">Sorting</a></h3>

-[Sorting](/docs/api.html#query_Query-sort) is how you can ensure you db requests come back in the desired order.
+[Sorting](/docs/api.html#query_Query-sort) is how you can ensure you query results come back in the desired order.

 ```javascript
 const personSchema = new mongoose.Schema({